+Email: jholm@uttyler.edu (preferred method of contact)

-Email: RLincoln@uttyler.edu (Do not send emails that contain potentially identifying client information)
+NOTE: Email is not a secure form of communication.
+Do not send emails that contain potentially identifying client information.

-Cell: (512) 589-9822 (note: Use my cellular phone to contact me in the event of an emergency.
-Please do not text any potentially identifying client information)
+Cell: (352) 266-4983 NOTE: Use my cell phone to contact me in the event of an emergency.